sagemath/trac_to_gh/Issue 1591.md

 # Issue 1591: cygwin -- immediately terminate the build

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1591

 Original creator: was